lexxai/crop_and_skew_light_image_on_gray/README.md

-# crop_and_skew_white_image_on_gray
+# crop_and_skew_light_image_on_gray

-Using Python and OpenCV to detect the border of a white image on a gray background, crops and corrects its geometry.
+Using Python and OpenCV to detect the border of a light image on a gray background, crops and corrects its geometry.

 ## help